 Contrary to the claims of many like Brian Zahnd that Substitionary Atonement (AKA Penal Substitution) is absent from the church fathers, the great Athanasius (298-373) shows very early evidence of Substitutionary Atonement (SA) in his great work “On the Incarnation.”
 I will provide a small sample of some of his quotations affirming his understanding of the doctrine (all citations come from my Kindle version, the … Continue reading Athanasius and Substitutionary Atonement

-Leighton Flowers is dogmatic that his soteriological approach (which he refers to as “Provisionism”) cannot rightly be identified with the ancient heresy known as semi-Pelagianism (from here on out I will refer to it as one word, Semipelagianism).
-It has become common for those of us who disagree with him to level that accusation, and I would like to briefly explain why, in my estimation, … Continue reading Are “Provisionists” Semi-Pelagians?
+Leighton Flowers is dogmatic that his soteriological approach (which he refers to as “Provisionism”) cannot be rightly identified with the ancient heresy known as semi-Pelagianism (from here on out I will refer to it as one word, Semipelagianism).
+Nonetheless, it is common for those of us who disagree with Dr. Flowers to level that accusation against him.
+Thus, I will briefly explain why, in my … Continue reading Are “Provisionists” Semi-Pelagians?

 John Chrysostom (347-407) is widely considered to be one of the greatest preachers of the Christian church.
 His homilies that have been passed down to us are a rich treasure.
 Although his tongue was sharper than his mind, his theological insights no doubt carry much weight.
 His opening homily on the book of Matthew is particularly interesting.
 He begins the sermon series on Matthew with … Continue reading Chrysostom on the Written Word